Best Core Exercises For Men To Get Rock Solid Abs

 It’s a great exercise for intermediate to advanced lifters because it’s moderately challenging but very effective for its intended purpose.

-If you are a beginner man, it may be easier to do sit-ups on a flat bench.
+If you are a beginner, doing sit-ups on a flat bench may be easier.

 Twisting sit-up